guillaumearm/PathToTarkov/README.md

 # Path to Tarkov
-Connect all available maps through the extracts points.
+Connect all available maps through the extracts points, bring a multi-stash system and lock traders according to the player offraid position.

 ## Description
 This mod bring the notion of "offraid position" for the player, it locks certains maps according to this offraid position, change all player spawn points to reflect this positions, change the hideout stash and lock/unlock traders according to the config file.